stephdust/ESP32-PoolMaster-SD/lib/Pump-master/README.md

 * interlock option to prevent pump from running if interlock level is low (use example is when filtration pump is not ON, Orp and pH pumps may not run)
 * option to use a separate (input) sensor pin to sense if pump is running from the actual output pin to start/stop the pump.
 This is useful for instance when an external system is managing the start/stop of the pump and we just need to know whether it is running or not

+### Relay
+A simple library for Arduino to handle home-pool relays

+Version 1.0.0

+#### Features:

+* keeps track of up and down time
+* handle high level and low level active relays
+* handle momentary relay operation or standard
+* interlock option to prevent relay from switching if a condition is true